 Pursuant to Rule 14a-8 under the Exchange Act, our stockholders may present proper proposals for inclusion in our proxy statement and form of proxy and for consideration at our 2024 annual meeting of stockholders (the "2025 Annual Meeting") by submitting their proposals to us in a timely manner.
 Any stockholder of the Company who wishes to present a proposal for inclusion in the proxy statement and form of proxy for action at the 2025 Annual Meeting must comply with our Amended and Restated Bylaws and the rules and regulations of the SEC, each as then in effect.
 Such proposals must be mailed to us at our offices at 4400 Biscayne Blvd., Miami, Florida 33137, Attention: Secretary.
-Under the rules of the SEC, any stockholder proposal intended to be presented at the 2025 Annual Meeting must be received no later than [October 30], 2024 in order to be considered for inclusion in our proxy statement and form of proxy relating to such meeting.
+Under the rules of the SEC, any stockholder proposal intended to be presented at the 2025 Annual Meeting must be received no later than November 1, 2024 in order to be considered for inclusion in our proxy statement and form of proxy relating to such meeting.
 Under our Amended and Restated Bylaws, a stockholder must follow certain procedures to nominate persons for election as directors or to introduce an item of business at an annual meeting of stockholders.
-In order to be timely, we must receive notice of your intention to introduce a nomination or propose an item of business at our 2025 Annual Meeting between [December 28], 2024 and [January 27], 2025.
+In order to be the fully, we must receive notice of your intention to introduce a nomination or propose an item of business at our 2025 Annual Meeting between December 28, 2024 and January 27, 2025.

-If we receive notice of a stockholder proposal after [January 13], 2025. and that proposal is in fact presented at the 2025 Annual Meeting, then our proxy holders will have the right to exercise discretionary authority with respect to voting on such proposal.
+If we receive notice of a stockholder proposal after January 13, 2025 and that proposal is in fact presented at the2025 Annual Meeting, then our proxy holders will have the right to exercise discretionary authority with respect to voting on such proposal.